 Originally, there was no Child Link.
 Just Adult Link for the whole game.

-Originally, the video game was envisioned to have some Dating Sim elements; this is the origin of why there are so many plot important women and so few men.
+The game was envisioned to have some Dating Sim elements; this is why there are so many plot important women and so few men.
+The idea was dropped due to the storyline making all of Link's potential choices unavailable in some fashion.

 The final battle with Ganon was originally going to be a Colossus Climb, and was dropped for the same reasons as the first person mode.
 Though it would later be implemented in Super Mario Galaxy which shared a good chunk of the same development team.